namacha/python-magichue/README.md

 ## Warm White bulb
 Magichue has a two types of leds.
 One is rgb led and the other is warm white led.
-To use warm white led, do as below.
+To use warm white led, do as following.
 ```python
 light.is_white = True
 # light.is_white = False  # This disables warm white led.